This time around, just a simple update to wrap up 2017. Have some lovely

-should create articles for tools that have come and gone during this time - for instance, the FhG MP3 surround encoder and the CodingTechnologies MP3pro encoder.
+should create articles for tools that have come and gone during this time - for example, the FhG MP3 Surround and CodingTechnologies MP3pro encoders.
 I would also like to count on you, friends and visitors, to send me software that you believe belongs here, or send corrections/additions to the articles.
 I'd like, for instance, to add the versions I missed of some of the tools available here (EAC, Thank you for your patience all those years!